V-Sekai/manuals/decisions/20221022-have-larger-worlds-by-server-state-migration.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 Transfer the state using a database that can handle commits in commit order despite parallel transactions.

 Foundationdb is used by Apple for their cloud services and is trusted to handle distributed data safely.

+Godot Engine is a game engine where the interiors are easy to rearrange.

+Sqlite is a well written database that is fully tested.

+Rust is a good language for failures in math or computer language, but does not handle non code errors (like cosmic rays).

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams